Bring Your Own Device (BYOD)

 With the demise of the Commonwealth Government instituted Digital Education Revolution funding, schools are examining ways of continuing the 2:1 computer to student ratio in Years 9 – 12.
 Many schools are looking at BYOD where students bring a personally owned device to school for the purpose of learning.

 Yankalilla Area School has benefited immensely through the DER funding with a resulting robust infrastructure that allows us to provide wireless connectivity to students on a range of portable devices to support their learning.
 With the lack of continuing funding however, there is a need to address the issue to ensure our students maintain step with the demands of the 21st century.
 In order to enable future-focused learning programs to continue to be implemented, the Yankalilla Area School Information Technology committees, in consultation with the Governing Council, are working to establish a BYOD program.
 This means that students from Year 6 up will eventually be able to bring a suitable portable device to school daily.

-The program is currently available to students from years 10 to 12 and will be extended down to year 8 students early in the new term.
-Before a student is allowed to connect their device to the school's BYOD network, students must review the BYOD student policy then complete the BYOD student agreement with a parent or caregiver and return the agreement to school.
+The program is currently available to students from years 7 to 12.
+Before a student is allowed to connect their device to the school's BYOD network, students must review the BYOD Student Policy then complete the BYOD Student Agreement with a parent or caregiver and return the agreement to school.
 Students will then be notified when they have approval to connect their device to the BYOD network.